Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 a link to URL that, when accessed, causes a script to be run.

 The file `manifest.json` in the `scripts` directory specifies the list of scripts that will be available on the web site.
 That list also contains metadata for the scripts, mostly to control the appearance of the web page.

 For example:

 ::

   // ...
   {
     "file_name": "all_off.ls",
-    "repeat": false,
     "path": "off",
     "title": "All Off",
     "background": "#222",